All Episodes

 This guy's going to get the secret briefings of what the United States government is doing.

-This is a this is a congressman who lists in his disclosure form liabilities ranging from $2,130,000 to $7,350,000, and uh income assets of fifteen thousand dollars.
+This is a congressman who lists in his disclosure form liabilities ranging from $2,130,000 to $7,350,000 and income assets of $15,000.

 The Washington Post reports.

-Well, that's that's it.
+Well, that's it.

-Well, listen to the whole thing.
+Listen to the whole thing.

 The Senate found Hastings, quote, engaged in the bribery conspiracy and repeatedly lied under oath at his trial and forged letters in order to win an acquittal, unquote.

-Right out of the playbook, Jim.
+Right out of the playbook, Jim, I appreciate the call.

 Thanks.

-Here's Scott in Okallala, Okalala, Florida.
+Here's Scott in Okallala, Okallala, Florida.

 Hello, Scott.

-Hey, it's O'Cala, Florida.
+Hey, it's Ocala, Florida.

-I was really calling a few moments ago regarding the comments by that guy who's who's saying that government policy is destroying American jobs, and I have just the opposite argument.
+I was really calling a few moments ago regarding the comments by that guy who's saying that government policy is destroying American jobs.

 It's unions and their artificial inflation of benefits and salaries that have destroyed the American manufacturing industry, which is why Toyota can move into a non-unionized state like Tennessee and make a Toyota automobile for a cheaper price than an American manufacturer can make one in Michigan.